References and Resources

 Recommends the use of a journal for student and teacher to communicate, to build a relationship between student and teacher, to help the teacher learn about student interests, and as a space to introduce personalized learning.
 While this advice is targeted at much younger learners, the core lessons of this -- treating education as an ongoing conversation between student and instructor, and supporting students in reflective writing -- are replicated in the conversational reflection structure.

-A Guide to Executive Function, Harvard University Center on the Developing Child.
-Including a practitioner guide for supporting executive function in adults.
+, Harvard University Center on the Developing Child.
+Including for supporting executive function in adults.

 This guide includes a description of executive function areas and how executive function is developed, as well as strategies for supporting executive function in adolescents and adults (as well as young children).
 It also includes resources for understanding how stressors and advertise childhood events can lead to underdeveloped executive function.